Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

 Fractionalization is one of the most fascinating phenomena in modern condensed matter physics.
 In the context of spin systems, a paradigmatic example of fractionalization occurs for the one-dimensional (1D) magnet formed from half-integer spin magnetic ions coupled by isotropic antiferromagnetic interactions.
-Even though the spin operators in the Hamiltonian can only flip the spins by an integer unit of Planck's constant, the actual excitations have spin $S{=}\frac{1}{2}$ and are called spinons.
-Since any experimental technique can only change the angular momentum by an integer unit, spinons cannot be created singly but only in multiple pairs, leading to the characteristic multi-particle excitation continua observed in neutron scattering experiments \cite{lake2005,Lake2013,Mourigal2013}.
-The concept of fractionalization and spinons can be extended to two- and higher dimensions.
-In this case, spinons occur as excitations of quantum spin liquids, i.e. they require an environment of strong quantum fluctuations as realized by magnets with small spin magnitudes and frustrated interactions \cite{Bal10}.
-Examples of two-dimensional (2D) quantum spin-liquid candidates are the kagome materials Herbertsmithite (ZnCu$_3$(OH)$_{6}$Cl$_{2}$)~\cite{Han2012} and Ca$_{10}$Cr$_{7}$O$_{28}$ ~\cite{Balz2016,Balz2017} where the $S{=}\frac{1}{2}$ moments form a highly-frustrated network of corner-sharing triangles and the excitations are broad, diffuse and dispersionless rings-like features suggestive of multi-spinon continua.
-This behavior is in stark contrast to the spin-wave excitations characterized by spin $S{=}1$ which are observed as sharp modes in magnets with conventional static magnetic order.
+In this system, the spins cannot order at any temperature $T>0$~{\rm K}, and they exhibit exotic excitation spectra.
+Even though the spin operators in the Hamiltonian can only flip the spins by an integer unit of Planck's constant, the actual excitations carry spin $S=\frac{1}{2}$ and are called spinons.
+Since any experimental technique can only change the angular momentum by an integer unit, spinons cannot be created singly but only in multiple pairs, leading to the characteristic multi-particle excitation continua observed in neutron scattering experiments~\cite{lake2005,Lake2013,Mourigal2013}.
+The concept of fractionalization and spinons can be extended to two and higher dimensions.
+In this case, spinons occur as excitations of quantum spin liquids - which have no static magnetism even at $T=0$~{\rm K}, i.e. they require an environment of strong quantum fluctuations as realized by magnets with small spin magnitudes and frustrated interactions~\cite{Bal10}.
+Examples of two-dimensional (2D) quantum spin-liquid candidates are the kagome materials Herbertsmithite (ZnCu$_3$(OH)$_{6}$Cl$_{2}$)~\cite{Han2012} and Ca$_{10}$Cr$_{7}$O$_{28}$~\cite{Balz2016,Balz2017} where the $S=\frac{1}{2}$ moments form a highly-frustrated network of corner-sharing triangles and the excitations form broad, diffuse and dispersionless ring-like features suggestive of multi-spinon continua.
+This behaviour is in stark contrast to the spin-wave excitations characterized by spin $S=1$ which are observed as sharp modes in magnets with conventional static magnetic order.